 The Intermediate School District issues general obligation bonds to provide for the acquisition and construction of major capital facilities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the Intermediate School District.
-General obligations outstanding at June 30, 2022 are as follows:
+The 2018 school building and site bond was paid off as of June 30, 2023.